jimmy-ly00/Ransomware-PoC/README.md

 * Autodetects Windows, Linux or MacOS
 * Fixed handling of renaming files with a ransomware extension

+# TODO
+* Add path and extensions as arguments

 # Credit
 Credit goes to deadPix3l (https://github.com/deadPix3l/CryptSky) and contributers.